NFL Licensing Issue to be decided by the United States Supreme Court

 Sadly, the craziness that surrounded much of Michael Jackson’s life will probably not stop any time soon, even after his untimely death on June 25, 2009.

-Recently, the following question was posed to me through the site: Question: I was looking at Barack Obama bobbleheads and other merchandise and noticed that they are really quite bed representations of our fair president.
-Some look downright not at all like him.
+Recently, the following question along the following lines was posed to me: I was looking at Barack Obama bobbleheads and other merchandise and noticed that they are bad representations.
 Was this done on purpose?
-I’ve seen that actual picture is used on some products.
-What’s going on here.
 Is there a difference between actual pictures and artists representation?

-Answer: Through my work with most of the leading bobblehead companies, I can say that the better companies strive for accuracy in their products.
-That said, I can recall any number of times when the family of the clients I represented felt that the bobblehead rendering did not look accurate enough.
+Answer: Through my work with bobblehead companies, I can say the better companies strive for accuracy.
+That said, I can recall any number of times when the family of the clients I represented felt that the bobblehead did not look accurate enough.
 There is a caricature-like element to the product, and I can’t rule out that perhaps in some cases the likeness of the President is intentionally unflattering.
 In this instance, I would not expect there to be much legal distinction between actual pictures and artist representation when converted to the bobblehead product.

-As exhilirating as new technology like social networking tool Twitter can be, it also raises a variety of legal issues concerning the Right of Publicity.
 What happens when a user creates an account pretending to be a famous athlete, musician or other famous figure and allowing the assumption that the site is authorized by if not created by that personality?
-In addition to other potential legal issues like fraud and defamation, such activity also could drive attention and traffic to the fake site, creating other possible benefits to the impostor.
-Is there an obligation on the company’s behind sites like Facebook, Myspace or Twitter to proactively prevent this kind of infringement from taking place?
+Is there an obligation on Facebook or Twitter to prevent this kind of infringement?
 Perhaps the suit filed by Cardinals Manager Tony La Russa last month will bring some clarity to these questions.
 ESPN’s report on the story can be viewed here: